rathboma/rathboma.github.com/_posts/2015-11-24-Spark-Scala-Tutorial.md

 As with other frameworks the idea was to follow closely the existing official tests in [Spark GitHub][2], using scalatests and JUnit in our case.

 {% highlight scala %}
-class SparkJoinsTest extends AssertionsForJUnit {
+class SparkJoinsScalaTest extends AssertionsForJUnit {

   var sc: SparkContext = _

   @Before